 D. Document that current municipal planning seeks to provide additional bird habitat.

 Menomonee Falls is in pursuit of purchasing a property that borders and includes a portion of the Tamarack Preserve located on Good Hope Road.
 The long-term plan is to add a trail wrapping completely around the preserve north of Good Hope Rd.
 The trail south of Good Hope will begin with the development of a subdivision on the east side of the Preserve and is planned to eventually surround the lower section of the Preserve.

 E. Describe your community’s ordinance demonstrating that your community does not restrict natural/native landscaping that emphasizes native plants and non-turf lawns.

 Village ordinances show that long weeds and grass more than 8 inches tall are required to be cut.
 As long as the long plants are wild or defined as natural lawns they do not fall into this category.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

-We offer several informational sheets on how to identify invasive plant and animal species in order to stop the spread of them.
-The sheets are located in our lobby.
+The Village offers several informational sheets on how to identify invasive plant and animal species in order to stop the spread of them.
+The sheets are located in the Village Hall lobby.